The Natural History Museum, London

 Natural White

-The design features a vast free-standing structure taking the form of an enormous cocoon within a glass atrium.
-The eight storey high cocoon houses a unique collection of 17 million insects and 3 million plants collected over the last 300 years by scientists including Charles Darwin, Alfred Russel Wallace and Sir Hans Sloane.
-The building completes the Museum’s life science complex, the Darwin Centre, following the first phase opened in 2002.
+A new architectural icon for the capital, this extraordinary design features a vast, free-standing structure within a glass atrium, taking the form of a monumental cocoon—breathtaking in its originality and creative brilliance.
+The groundbreaking eight-story-high Darwin Cocoon houses a unique collection of 17 million insects and 3 million plants, gathered over the last 300 years by renowned scientists including Charles Darwin, Alfred Russel Wallace, and Sir Hans Sloane.
+This awe-inspiring building completes the Museum’s life science complex, the Darwin Centre, following the completion of the first phase in 2002.

-A sixty-five metre long skeletal structure was built by sprayed concrete specialist Shotcrete – the first above ground sprayed concrete structural element in the world.
-Expanded metal mesh was fitted to the steel re-bar framework and a 250mm thick layer of concrete was spray applied to create a 3,500 m2 raw concrete surface.
-Armourcoat then applied a resin modified render to the structure to minimize localized variations to the surface, before the polystyrene insulation layer was fixed.
-Using Dryvit Genesis adhesive and over 16,000 Hilti insulation fasteners, a 50mm polystyrene layer was fitted to the entire surface of the cocoon then covered with a layer of reinforcing mesh bedded into Dryvit Genesis basecoat.
+A groundbreaking skeletal structure, measuring sixty-five meters long, was built by sprayed concrete specialists Shotcrete—marking the first above-ground sprayed concrete structural element in the world.
+Expanded metal mesh was attached to the steel re-bar framework, and a 250mm thick layer of concrete was spray-applied, resulting in a 3,500 m² raw concrete surface.
+Armourcoat then applied a resin-modified render to minimize localized surface variations before fitting a layer of polystyrene insulation.
+Using Dryvit Genesis adhesive and over 16,000 Hilti insulation fasteners, a 50mm polystyrene layer was added to the entire surface, followed by a layer of reinforcing mesh set into the Dryvit Genesis basecoat.

-The cocoon is a milestone achievement, a unique design and technical solution befitting the historic and social reference of the Natural History Museum.
-This also is a stunning example of the type of commercial projects now undertaken by Armourcoat, celebrating twenty-five years of creative excellence in 2009.
+This monumental achievement is not only a unique design and technical solution befitting the Natural History Museum’s significance, but also serves as a stunning example of the cutting-edge commercial projects undertaken by Armourcoat, a company that celebrated twenty-five years of creative excellence in 2009.

 This website uses cookies